liuqiang1357/monorepo-starter/apps/web/README.md

 ## Deployment

-### Cloudflare Pages
+### Cloudflare Workers (OpenNext)

-This application is deployed to Cloudflare Pages using GitHub Actions.
-The workflow is configured in `.github/workflows/deploy-web.yml`.
+This application is deployed to Cloudflare Workers using the OpenNext adapter and GitHub Actions.
+The workflow is configured in `.github/workflows/deploy-web.yaml`.

 Required GitHub Secrets: